anicoli/OR_sodium/README.md

 | OR5K1 | Q8NGC1 | II | Olfactory receptor 5K1 |
 | OR8D1 | Q8WZ84 | II | Olfactory receptor 8D1 |
 | OR11A1 | Q9GZK7 | II | Olfactory receptor 11A1 |

+## Molecular Dynamics (MD) simulations

+The MD trajectories and input files are deposited at XXX.